semi0naut/dotfiles/windows/readme.md

 ## Setting up Visual Studio

-* Use the backed up VS2015 ISO.
+* Use the backed up VS2015 ISO or download it from https://go.microsoft.com/fwlink/?LinkId=615448&clcid=0x409
 * Pick a custom install directory, e.g. `/x/programs/Visual Studio 15`
-* Make sure to not do a default install.
-You must select the C++ language support.
+* Select a custom install and check off the C++ language support.
-* Edit visual studio options.
-Open Debugging -> Symbols and add the path to your cached symbols.
+* Once installed, open Visual Studio and go to `Tools` -> `Options`.
+Open `Debugging` -> `Symbols` and add the path to the cached symbols directory that you set up above under `Setup a symbol server`.

 ## Setting up Vim